Ripseync/Gamon/patreon.md

 Click **Become a patron** below to choose your tier.
 Thank you for supporting the community! ❤️

+---

+To receive your rewards:
+- Link your Patreon profile to Discord,
+- Check "Patreon" status on your profile from our Discord server to see if it worked,
+- Run "/discord link" in-game,
+- Copy the code provided in-game on the Discord dedicated channel,
+- Enjoy your rewards.

+---

 *Maintainer note: drop tier badge images under `patreon/titles/` in this repo (`supporter.png`, `bronze.png`, `silver.png`, `vip.png`, `elite.png`) and edit the
 numbers above to match your server config.
 Set the Patreon page URL via